Frequently Asked Questions

 Habitat Priority Home Repairs are available to homeowners in Grand Traverse, Kalkaska, and Leelanau Counties with household incomes that fall within 30%-60% of the area median income (AMI) based on household size.
 Repair recipients must need a critical repair and own their home, own the land their home is on, and be up to date on mortgage payments, homeowner’s insurance, and property taxes.

-To be eligible each adult (18 and older) in the household must be willing to complete 16 sweat equity hours to help with their repair, or with other Habitat related projects.
+To be eligible each adult (18 and older) in the household must take 10 hours of financial education.
 Applicants must also complete and return all application materials in a timely manner.

 How does the Priority Home Repair Program Work?